true-while/AzureFastStartForIoT/Connected Campus/README.md

 ========

 In this scenario you will build an application for a Windows 10 Core device with several attached sensors.
-Every 10 seconds it will send information about the environmental conditions of a room in which it is located to Azure.
+Every 10 seconds it will send information about the environmental conditions of a room in which it is located to Microsoft Azure.
-This data will then be displayed on a dashboard where the user can see if the room is free and wether they wish to use it or not.
+This data will be displayed on a dashboard allowing a user to see whether a room is free, if the lights are on and what the temperature is.

 Credits: Full credits for this scenario go to: